 Lisbon has a very international programme, at least since the late 90s.
 It’s quite normal for me to go to a country and be a foreigner, because I have seen many foreigners doing the same in Portugal.
 It’s nothing new, I mean, theatre is ancestrally a nomadic art, that has always been practiced in public spaces, in amphitheatres, but also in the squares by troubadours who stayed few days and then continued their lives elsewhere.
 I think the needing of a house is in the genetics of theatre, but yet an ephemeral house.

-Laureanda di Lettere Moderne all'Università degli Studi di Pavia con indirizzo Discipline dello Spettacolo.
-Appassionata di Letteratura, di Teatro, di Cinema.
+Laureata in Lettere Moderne all'Università degli Studi di Pavia (indirizzo Discipline dello Spettacolo) con una tesi sul teatro di Guido Morselli.
+Appassionata di Letteratura, Teatro e Cinema.
 Genovese.

 Cos'è Birdmen Magazine?